NOTE: For the updated new 2015 version of this article — click here

 Like asparagus and truffles, the annual harvest of calçots – January to April – is celebrated with hugely popular events known as calçotada (pronounced ‘kalsutada’ or ‘kalsotada’).
 These involve families and friends getting together to eat barbecued calçots, traditionally flame-roasted on vine shoots.

-Calçotades take place at rural restaurants, in countryside farms, or in the gardens and rooftops of people’s homes.
-The onions are grilled until the outer layers are charred, wrapped in newspapers to keep them warm, and served on curved terracotta roof tiles.
+In Spain, calçotades take place at rural restaurants, in countryside farms, or in the gardens and rooftops of people’s homes.
+The onions are grilled until the outer layers are charred, wrapped in newspapers to keep them warm and steam-cook them further, and served on curved terracotta roof tiles.

 Romesco, or its close cousin salvitxada, are an important accompaniment to calçots.
 These are sauces made from nuts (usually hazelnuts, almonds, pine nuts or walnuts), local nyora peppers or bitxo chillies (regular red peppers can be substituted), and olive oil.
 Depending on the recipe, tomatoes, onions, garlic and red wine vinegar are added, too; plus a little stale bread or toast to thicken.

 In the dying embers of the barbecue, once the calçots have been cooked, breads and meats are also roasted.
 The latter typically include lamb steaks and botifarras: fresh local beef sausages flavoured with garlic and herbs.
 Fried potatoes and white beans are often served on the side.
 The meal is rounded off with oranges for dessert, washed down by plenty of red wine and cava.
 Music and entertainment jolly up the proceedings.